pypeit/PypeIt/doc/cookbook.rst

   - Bias frames (optional)
   - Flats without saturation
-  - Arcs with most/all of the lines (without substantial saturation)
+  - Arcs with most/all of the lamps on (and without substantial saturation)
-  - Slitmasks without overlapping slits
+  - Slitmasks designed without overlapping slits
   - Sensible detector binning and windowing

 Data with poor calibration frames will *always* be hard to reduce.